neatorobito/Salut/README.md

 ## TODO

 Handshake on device data transfer.
 Improve reliability of data transfer.
 Create threads to deal with data transfer instead of backlogging.
 Remember if WiFi was enabled beforehand.
+Make data serialization modular.
+(Any library or method can be used.)

 ## License